Technical SEO: A Beginners Guide To Technical SEO Audits

 Optimise Page Size

 There are many other page speed factors, but another one that affects page size other than images or media is local scripts.
 If you use a CMS like WordPress, then too many plugins can cause the website pages to increase in size because of the extra CSS and Javascript files that may accompany them.
 The same goes with the website theme - if it’s a “heavy” theme with lots of bells and whistles, then the CSS and Javascript files may increase the overall page sizes.
+Check out how to optimize page speed in WordPress.

 Use a CDN